Reginald-D/soc-architect-phases/Azure Sentinel Architecture/azure-sentinel-architecture.md

 <div align="center">

-*Every layer of this architecture — signal, detection, automation, and response —* *was built to be provably safe before it was made fast.*
+*Every layer of this architecture — signal, detection, automation, and response —* *was built to be provably safe before it was made.*

 </div>